FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/sfs_turbo.md

 * `security_group_id` - (Required, String, ForceNew) Specifies the security group ID.
 Changing this will create a new resource.

+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the resource.
+  Changing this will create a new resource.

 * `enhanced` - (Optional, Bool, ForceNew) Specifies whether the file system is enhanced or not.
 Changing this will create a new resource.